Back to Glossary

 Bulk file operations enable efficient management of large file collections by applying operations to hundreds or thousands of files at once, dramatically reducing the time required for file management tasks that would be impractical to perform manually.

-How Bulk File Operations Works
+How Bulk File Operations works in practice

 These operations typically use command-line tools, specialized software, or scripting to select files based on criteria (name patterns, dates, types, etc.) and apply operations like moving, copying, renaming, or organizing according to specified rules.

-Benefits of Bulk File Operations
+Why Bulk File Operations matters

 Dramatically reduces time for large-scale file management tasks